carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 > ## Introduce the Data
 >
-> Raster data: A Sentinel-2 raster image of Amsterdam: `S2_amsterdam.tif`.
+> Raster data: We will use the Sentinel-2 raster data retrieved from the Data Access episode.
+If you skipped this episode, you can also directly download data from Figshare.
 >
-> Vector data: we will use three different types of vector data as AoIs:
+> Vector data: we will use the PDOK vector data from the Vector data introduction episode.
-> - Crop field polygons in north Amsterdam. ([source](https://www.pdok.nl/introductie/-/article/basisregistratie-gewaspercelen-brp-)): `data/crop_fields`.
-> - Dike polylines in north Amsterdam. ([source](https://www.pdok.nl/downloads/-/article/basisregistratie-ondergrond-bro-#fa90454e447b478fb2db187bb6fc8a10)): `data/dikes`.
-> - Ground water monitoring wells in north Amsterdam. ([source](https://www.pdok.nl/downloads/-/article/basisregistratie-ondergrond-bro-#3f9edb6734c11af4886cdb37b69711bc)): `data/groundwater_monitoring_well`.
 {: .callout}

 ## Crop raster data with a bounding box